cyber-defence-campus/netgear_r6700v3_circled/docs/tracing.md

 [2023-11-28 08:56:32] [DEBG] 	0x0000d233 = 0xff                                # store value of memory 0x0000d233 (initial access)
 [...]
 ```
-The initial register (`states:entry:regs:`) and memory (`states:entry:mems:`) values are stored, so that they can later be set in the symbolic context.
+The initial values of register (`states:entry:regs:`) and memory locations (`states:entry:mems:`) are stored, so that they can later be set in the symbolic context.
 This is needed so that the symbolic execution engine uses the correct concrete values.

 The collected information is stored in the `circled.yaml` file, i.e. the file is updated as shown below:
 ```